wpscott/UxPlay/README.txt

-UxPlay was initially created by **antimof** from RPiPlay, by replacing its Raspberry-Pi-adapted OpenMAX video and audio rendering system with GStreamer rendering for desktop Linux systems; antimof's work on code in `renderers/` was later backported to RPiPlay, and the antimof project became dormant, but was later revived at the current GitHub site to serve a wider community of users.
+UxPlay was initially created by **antimof** from RPiPlay, by replacing its Raspberry-Pi-adapted OpenMAX video and audio rendering system with GStreamer rendering for desktop Linux systems; the antimof work on code in `renderers/` was later backported to RPiPlay, and the antimof project became dormant, but was later revived at the [current GitHub site](http://github.com/FDH2/UxPlay) to serve a wider community of users.

 The previous authors of code included in UxPlay by inheritance from RPiPlay include: